‘It continues to take a toll:’ Rochester gun violence impacts local hospital staff

 ROCHESTER, N.Y.
-(WROC) — Doctors in the local healthcare system are feeling the burden of the surge in gun violence in Rochester, saying it’s taking a toll on their staff as more patients come in.
+(WROC) — Doctors in the local healthcare system are feeling the burden of gun violence in Rochester, saying it’s taking a toll on their staff.

 On many occasions, doctors get little to no warning of patients coming in who need immediate help with gunshots and stab wounds.
 Especially when they arrive by private vehicle.
 As this keeps happening more often, the burden has grown on doctors to keep up.